dstaulcu/EventsToSpeech/README.md

 	1.3.0
 	--------
-	Improve organization of script to simplify addition planned features
+	Improve organization of script to simplify addition of planned features

 	1.2.0
 	--------